Governance for Transboundary Freshwater Security

 How do I sign up to take the course?

-The GEF IW:LEARN Governance for Transboundary Freshwater Security Massive Open Online Course will be launched at the end of 2019.
+The GEF IW:LEARN Governance for Transboundary Freshwater Security Massive Open Online Course will be launched at the beginning of 2020.
 To receive an email notification alert when the course is active, please click on this link to fill out the sign up form.